The e-cigarette and vape market sees new product hitting the shelves on a daily basis.

 Sometimes juices just don’t taste right and adjusting the wattage up or down is not doing the job… but by tweaking the actual temperature you can get far better results.

 Don’t knock it until you’ve tried it!
 What I’m saying is, temperature control could help you to make the most of those juices you buy but haven’t really developed a taste for!

 Resistance Lock On Supported Devices

-Put cold atomizers on your mod before enabling temperature control
+Put room temperature atomizers on your mod before enabling temperature control